toomanycats/trusdx-audio/README.md

 * Download the .EXE file from the [Releases page](https://github.com/threeme3/trusdx-audio/releases)

 * Run the setup and follow instructions.
-In case Windows protection blocks the start then seleect More Info and Run.
+In case Windows Protection does not know the publisher, then seleect 'More Info' and 'Run Anyway'.

 * Connect the (tr)uSDX to the USB port, set volume to 10